sudotechie/learn/README.md

 The [Business Value Template](https://github.com/sudotechie/learn/blob/master/Biz_Value.md) came from a talk I gave at Kubecon EU to help technology practitioners in influencing management to support their use of open source software.

+[Knowledge and Process](https://github.com/sudotechie/learn/blob/master/knowledge_and_process.md) provides a checklist for what a founder should know going into their first prospect engagements, and how to structure them to have the best chance for sales success.

 Yeah, your probably thinking, this isn't just a repo...it's a *monorepo*!
 I have a few dad jokes too.

 In all seriousness, enjoy the content, make suggestions, ask me questions.